MatteoMel1985/Database_Querying-Using-SQLite-IBM-Final-Assignment-Data-Science/Resolution Case Study.md

 # Problem 4

-## List all kidnapping crimes involving a child
+## List all kidnapping crimes involving a child.

 To solve this, we employ the same logic as above; however, we will use the search pattern `'%KIDNAPPING%'` for the attribute `PRIMARY_TYPE`, and `'%CHILD%'` for `DESCRIPTION`.